 Authors should zoom in the early part of the learning period for the reviewers to appreciate this.
 Also, authors should present the learning results under the different conditions during the early period to evaluate the extent to which the predictions from the model equally match the learning and washout periods.

-We have now added insets to the simulations plot for the initial learning phase to demonstrate that the models do not provide distinct predictions for this phase.
+We have now added insets to the simulations plot for the initial learning phase to demonstrate that the models do not make qualitatively distinct predictions for this phase.
 We have also added plots to the pilot data figure (Figure 4) to demonstrate that the model predictions accurately match the early Learning behavior in the pilot data.
 We describe this in the stimulation section (lines…).

 Authors should indicate explicitly that they are fitting one single set of parameters to the learning and washout periods.